Support for Open Access Funding

 d.
 After publication, be actively shared and promoted amongst relevant audiences within and beyond academia.
 Authors will be asked to indicate how they plan to do this as part of the application.

-- Applications will be checked by the Library Open Access team and Open access funding decisions will be made by the appropriate Research Centre Director, subject to the availability of funds.
+- Applications will be checked by the Library Open Access team and Open access funding decisions will be made by the appropriate ADRI, subject to the availability of funds.

 We have agreements with several academic journal publishers which reduce or remove the cost of publishing open access in their journals.
 If you are publishing with any of the publishers who offer a discount you will still need to apply for open access funding using the online form at the foot of this page.
 Contact us for advice to discuss your options in case funding is not available.

 |Springer||University of Salford authors are able to publish open access in Springer subscription journals that offer the Open Choice option without having to pay an APC.
 See the UK Read and Publish (Springer Compact) agreement for a full list of titles.
 Note: The Springer agreement does not cover journals published by Nature, who continue to charge open access fees for their titles.||Via publisher website – no need to apply|